gauravgulati15/gauravgulati15/README.md

 ## I'm a Learner and Machine Learning Enthusiast from India!!

 - 🔭 I’m currently working on Competitive Programming Concepts!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Any Open Source Project involving Web Development!
 - 🥅 2020 Goals: Contribute more to Open Source projects and improve Competitive Programming
 - ⚡ Fun fact: I love to cook👨‍🍳!